MosheStudent/TreeMoniter/README.md

 **Prerequisites**:
 - Python 3.x is required on both server and client machines.
-- All dependencies listed in `requirements.txt` (if available) should be installed.
+- All dependencies are basic python modules.
+No need for extra installations.

 ### 1. Setup